evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 # Planning our tutorial game

 Using the general plan from last lesson we'll now establish what kind of game we want to create for this tutorial.
 Remembering that we need to keep the scope down, let's establish some parameters.
-Note that for your own game you don't _need_ to agree/adopt any of these.
+Note that for your own
+game you don't _need_ to agree/adopt any of these.
 Many game-types need more or much less than this.
 But this makes for good, instructive examples.

+- To have something to refer to rather than just saying "our tutorial game" over and over, we'll name it ... _EvAdventure_.
-- We want a small game we can play ourselves for fun, but which could in principle be expanded to something more later.
+- We want EvAdventure be a small game we can play ourselves for fun, but which could in principle be expanded to something more later.
 - Let's go with a fantasy theme, it's well understood.
 - We'll use some existing, simple RPG system.